-Waking up Early Is Linked to Reduced Risk of Depression, Research Suggests
+Waking Up Early Is Linked to Reduced Risk of Depression, Research Suggests

 Although the current study’s findings relate to those with a predisposition to sleeping earlier, this may not necessarily mean that only early birds can benefit from lower risks of mood disorders.
 A separate study by the University of Birmingham in 2019 showed that night owls can “retrain” their body clocks to shift their sleep timings to earlier and experience relatively lower stress and depression.

-“Having a late sleep pattern puts you at odds with the standard societal days, which can lead to a range of adverse outcomes — from daytime sleepiness to poorer mental wellbeing,” Andrew Bagshaw, Ph.D., co-author of the Birmingham study, says.
+“Having a late sleep pattern puts you at odds with the standard societal days, which can lead to a range of adverse outcomes — from daytime sleepiness to poorer mental wellbeing,” said Andrew Bagshaw, Ph.D., co-author of the Birmingham study.

 While the current findings offer an explanation as to why and how our body cycles interlink with our mental health, there is still much to be explored.
 Iyas Daghlas stresses that more research is required to definitively determine whether going to bed early can reduce depression.